pnnl/AutoMicroED/README.md

 # AutoMicroED

-## This github repo is for manuscript submitted to BioRxiv on 12/14/2021.
-Specific location of tutorial file location will be updated once available.
+## This github repo is for https://www.biorxiv.org/content/10.1101/2021.12.13.472146v1
+## Specific location of tutorial file location will be updated once available.

 ## How to install
    - [link](./reference/install.md)